ibm-cloud-docs/openshift/openshift_network_policy.md

 You can isolate your cluster from other systems on the private network by applying [Calico private network policies ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Cloud/kube-samples/tree/master/calico-policies/private-network-isolation/calico-v3).
 {: shortdesc}

 This set of Calico policies and host endpoints can isolate the private network traffic of a cluster from other resources in the account's private network, while allowing communication on the private network that is necessary for the cluster to function.
-For example, when you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-plan_clusters#worker-worker) to allow worker nodes to communicate with each other on the private network, any instance that is connected to any of the private VLANs in the same {{site.data.keyword.Bluemix_notm}} account can communicate with your worker nodes.
+For example, when you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-plan_clusters#worker-worker) to allow worker nodes to communicate with each other on the private network, any instance that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with your worker nodes.

 To see a list of the ports that are opened by these policies and a list of the policies that are included, see the [README for the Calico public network policies ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Cloud/kube-samples/blob/master/calico-policies/private-network-isolation/README.md).